We return now to Revelation chapter 18, part three in this look at this chapter, under the title, “Babylon is Fallen.” Revelation chapter 18.

-Some of the details are clear to understand.
-Some of them are very difficult.
-There will always be a sort of mystery, a sort of clouded reality in the prophetic literature about the end and we’ll never be able to understand it as fully as those who experience it, anymore than those who prophesy the coming of Christ could fully understand everything they were prophesying.
+Some of the details are clear to understand; some of them are very difficult.
+There will always be a sort of mystery, a sort of clouded reality in the prophetic literature about the end.
+And we’ll never be able to understand it as fully as those who experience it, anymore than those who prophesied the coming of Christ could fully understand everything they were prophesying.
 In fact, even the prophets, says Peter, looked into what they were prophesying to figure out what time and what person they were speaking about.
 There was a certain vagueness to the Old Testament prophet in even talking about the Messiah which he couldn’t see and experience, and so there’s a certain mystery and a certain vagueness in what we are hearing in this prophecy for the future which we cannot see.
-But though there are things clear and things unclear in terms of details, the main thrust is abundantly clear, there is coming a terrible time of judgment on sinners, on the earth before and at the return of Jesus Christ when He comes to set up His Kingdom in the world.
+But though there are things clear and things unclear in terms of details, the main thrust is abundantly clear: there is coming a terrible time of judgment on sinners, on the earth before and at the return of Jesus Christ when He comes to set up His kingdom in the world.

 Charles Dyer has written a book called The Rise of Babylon.
 You might want to read it, it’s a fascinating book.
-He starts the book by saying this, "Picture a cloudless late summer night along the banks of the gently flowing Euphrates River.
+He starts the book by saying this: “Picture a cloudless, late summer night along the banks of the gently flowing Euphrates River.
 Thousands of guests and dignitaries walk by torch light to the procession street leading into the city of Babylon from the north.
 They line the street flanked by massive walls to watch row upon row of soldiers with swords, spears, and shields, and helmets march pass on the procession street toward the Ishtar Gate.
-Interspersed among the ranks of soldiers are groups of musicians playing harps, horns and drums.
-Children carrying pomfrons(?), and runners bearing bowls of smoking incense.
+Interspersed among the ranks of soldiers are groups of musicians playing harps, horns, and drums; children carrying palm fronds; and runners bearing bowls of smoking incense.
 The crowds follow the last of the soldiers through the Ishtar Gate and into the city of Babylon for the concluding ceremony of the evening, a tribute to Ishtar, the mother goddess of Babylon.”

 He says, “A scene of pagan worship in the time of Daniel?
 No, a scene I witnessed in September of 1988 as a part of the Second International Babylon Festival held under the patronage of Saddam Hussein.”
 He’s rebuilding Babylon.